Attack Graph Convolutional Networks by Adding Fake Nodes: Preliminary

 \section{Preliminary}

-GCN is a semi-supervised learning method to classify nodes in a graph.
-Given an adjacency matrix $A\in \R^{n\times n}$, feature matrix $X\in \R^{n\times d}$, and a subset of labeled nodes, the goal is to predict the labels of all the nodes in the graph.
-We use $n$ to denote number of nodes, $L$ to denote number of labels, and $d$ to denote the dimension of features (each row of $X$ corresponds to features for a node).
-There are several variations of GCNs, but we consider one of the most common approaches introduced in\CH{cite} \citep{DBLP:journals/corr/KipfW16}.
-Starting from $H^{0}=X$, GCN uses the following rule to iteratively aggregate features from neighborhoods:
+We consider the node classification problem using GCN.
+Given an adjacency matrix $A\in R^{n\times n}$, feature matrix $X\in R^{n\times d}$, and a subset of labeled nodes, the goal is to predict the labels of all the nodes in the graph.
+We use $n$ to denote number of nodes, $P$ to denote number of labels, and $d$ to denote the dimension of features (each row of $X$ corresponds to features of a node).
+There are several variations of GCNs, but we consider one of the most common approaches introduced in \cite{DBLP:journals/corr/KipfW16}.
+Starting from $H^{0}=X$, GCN uses the following rule to iteratively aggregate features from neighbors: